agentio/serviceinfrastructure/content/docs/proxies/_index.md

 - You should set the backend address to the address of the machine running your `stores-server` container.
 - You should set the --service option to use the name of your own service.

 With this, you should be able to access your API on port 8081 of your local machine.
+Also, be sure to check out port 19000, the [Envoy administration interface](https://www.envoyproxy.io/docs/envoy/latest/operations/admin).

 When you're finished, kill this container with CTRL-C.